-Propane is an approved clean fuel listed in the 1990 Clean Air Act.
-Substituting propane for other fuels such as gasoline and fuel oil is an economical and viable step toward cleaner air.
-Using propane reduces the greenhouse gas carbon dioxide and air pollutants like carbon monoxide and nitrogen oxide.
+As an approved clean fuel listed in the 1990 Clean Air Act, substituting propane for gasoline or fuel oil is an affordable way to reduce emissions, such as the greenhouse gas carbon dioxide and air pollutants like carbon monoxide and nitrogen oxide.

 Learn about the U.S. manufacturers creating low-emissions propane technology.

 Millions of Americans rely on propane for dependable energy at home, at work, on the road, and on the farm.
 Propane’s reliability makes it ideal for critical infrastructure like hospitals and emergency services because it is a trusted energy source able to respond to needs even when the electric grid fails.

 America produces more than enough propane to meet demand.
 In fact, the U.S. is propane’s leading producer.
 Propane is an abundant fuel, making it a clean-burning alternative to gasoline and diesel that can address energy challenges while long-term renewable technologies are developed.

 Despite sharp declines in oil prices, domestic propane production is expected to continue to grow rapidly, keeping downward pressure on average propane prices relative to oil prices.

 Propane production keeps quality jobs in our country.
 As of 2018, over 97,000 workers across the U.S. are employed in propane trade, wholesale, and sales.
 If you’re looking for a job that takes you places and makes an impact for customers, learn more about joining the industry.

 What is propane?